Skip to main content

 Q24: Are there separate charges for the PeopleXD integration?

-• Answer: The PeopleXD integration is considered part of the Access Volcanic product and is not typically charged separately, unlike some third-party ATS integrations.
-Integration setup is generally handled during onboarding or platform migration.
+• Integration setup is generally handled during onboarding or platform migration.
 If you're an existing customer adopting PeopleXD, speak with your Account Manager or Customer Success Manager about the integration process.

 Q26: Can the Access Volcanic support team help with PeopleXD setup questions?